oliviakwon/MICB475_Team6/meeting_minutes/Mar_14.md

 ## 1. Aim 2
 * Ran Bray-Curtis on significant variables (i.e. age, sex, genotype and body weight)
-* Based on the PCoA, should we perform analysis on age or sex?
+* Based on the PCoA results, is it better we analyze age or sex?
    * However, there are 26 Females and 7 Males only
+* Based on the results of Aim 1 and 2, the rest of the aims be performed on the selected variable only right?

 ### Age
 * PCoA